 Crakehall is one of the prettiest villages in the Yorkshire Dales.
-The village green, just five minutes walk from Crakehall Watermill, is overlooked by the imposing manor house, St Gregory’s Church, the thriving Bay Horse pub and a local shop at the petrol station.
-The village cricket and quoits teams often play on the green in this beautiful setting during the summer.
-Crakehall comprises Great Crakehall, on the Bedale side of the beck and Little Crakehall on the Leyburn side of the beck.
+The village green, just five minutes walk from Crakehall Watermill, is overlooked by the imposing Hall, St Gregory’s Church and the Bay Horse pub.
+The village cricket and quoits teams often play on The Green in this beautiful setting during the summer.
+Crakehall comprises Great Crakehall, on the Bedale side of the beck and Little Crakehall, where Crakehall Watermill is, on the Leyburn side of the beck.
 There is friendly rivalry between the two – particularly when there is a Tug of War competition on special days!

 Things To Do & Places to Visit:

 Masham is a picture-perfect market town with a selection of art galleries, pubs, restaurants, delicatessen, traditional sweet shops and two breweries: Black Sheep Brewery & Theakstons Brewery.
-Both now have visitor centres.
+The visitor centres are.

 Richmond, with its Norman castle, Georgian architecture and thriving theatre, is a must-see.
 The town – at the entrance to stunning Swaledale – is also on the long distance Coast to Coast walking route.

 Thirsk is a market town with strong links to James Herriot author and local vet, Alf Wight.
 The World of James Herriot Centre is fascinating.
 Nearby is The Mouseman Centre at Kilburn – fine crafted furniture in traditional and contemporary designs and with the famous mouse symbol hand -carved on every item.

 Walking & Cycling fans will find plenty of choices in the vicinity.
 You can also take the bikes on the Wensleydale Railway and cycle further up into the Dales.
 There are also good bus links transport links to York, Durham, Newcastle.